 Our doctors also provide specialized care for people with celiac disease, an autoimmune condition that interferes with the body's absorption of gluten.
 We offer both medical care and dietary support, as they adopt a gluten-free diet.

 Skin problems are common in people who suffer from IBD, either because of the disease or the medications used in treatment.

 Skin conditions associated with IBD may include:

 Through a partnership with UPMC dermatologists, we provide specialized care for our patients with IBD who are experiencing these skin problems.

 Living with a chronic condition like IBD isn't just difficult physically.
 People often have trouble coping with the effect the disease has on their quality of life.
 Depression and anxiety are common among those with IBD.

-UPMC designed the Visceral Inflammation and Pain (VIP) Center to treat the psychological impact of IBD with:
+UPMC designed the Visceral Inflammation and Pain (VIP) Center Pittsburgh Program for Gut-Brain Health (PGH) to treat the psychological impact of IBD with:

-Our VIP Center doctors also help treat the chronic pain that can accompany this disease.
+Our VIP Center doctors also help treat the chronic pain that can accompany this disease through the PGH program.